EasyNLPeasy/nlp_team_project/README.md

 1. split target from features for all datasets

-1. scaled X_train, X_validate, X_test
+1. scaled X_train, X_validate, X_test for models with additional features included (versus models with just vectorized text).

 [back to top](#Table-of-Contents)
 ***

 ### Modeling

-1. We chose to treat this as a regression problem
+1. We chose to treat this as a classification problem

-1. Regression algorithms used:
+1. Algorithms used:

     a.
-OLS regressor
+Random Forest Classifier

     b.
-Tweedie Regressor
+Decision Tree Classifier

     c.
-Polynomial Features
+KNN Classifier

     d.
-LassoLars
+Multinomial Naive Bayes Classifier

-1. Findings: Our best model was a Polynomial Regression on all features that decreased errors by 23.35% over baseline
+1. Findings: Best Model Performance on Test Dataset was knn model with k=16 on the out-of-sample data: improved classification accuracy by 60.06% over baseline.

 [back to top](#Table-of-Contents)
 ***

 ### Model Evaluation

-1. established a baseline by testing mean and median quality values as predictions.
-We found that mean had a slightly lower RMSE and settled on that as a baseline model.
+1. established a baseline by using the most common class ('Python') as the prediction.

-1. We used RMSE as our evaluation metric supplemented by plotting overlaid histograms of predicted and actual values to understand where the model performed well and where it didn't.
+1. We used accuracy as our evaluation metric as the classes were well balanced and there was not implicit benefit in detecting false positives v false negatives

 [back to top](#Table-of-Contents)
 ***